MiodragSm/ParkingBolid/ParkingBolid_plan.md

 # ParkingBolid - Project Plan and Goals

 ## Overview
 ParkingBolid is a React Native mobile application designed to simplify parking payment via SMS in cities across Serbia.
-The app aims to provide a user-friendly, fast, and reliable experience, with smart features like OCR-based scanning, automatic city detection, easy vehicle management, and a clear UI.
+The app aims to provide a user-friendly, fast, and reliable experience, with smart features like automatic city detection, easy vehicle management, and a clear UI.

+> **Note:** OCR-based features are not implemented yet, but are planned.
+See the dedicated section below.

 ---